 7. Durability in High Traffic Areas

 Art situated in lobbies, hallways, or near entrances should be durable and able to withstand high traffic.
-This ensures longevity and reduces maintenance costs.
+This can help to ensure longevity and reduce maintenance costs.

 8. Lighting Can Make or Break

 Artwork should be appropriately lit.
 This can mean the difference between a piece that sings and one that’s easily overlooked.
-Consider adjustable lighting to highlight different aspects of the artwork throughout the day.
+Consider adjustable lighting in key locations to highlight different aspects of your selected artworks throughout the day.

 9. Art in Guest Rooms